Taiwing/override/level03/README.md

 This [binary](source.c) takes user input through a "%d" scanf call.
 The value passed to the program is then substracted from the constant 0x1337d00d.
 The result will be the key parameter for the _decrypt_ function if it is between 1 and 21 (inclusive).
-Then a string is decrypted by applying xoring the key with each of its characters.
+Then a string is decrypted by xoring the key with each of its characters.
 If the result is "Congratulations!" then a shell we get a shell.

 The string is "Q}|u\`sfg~sf{}|a3".
 To find the key all we need is to perform one
 operation: `Q xor C` (0x51 xor 0x43), which is equal to 0x12 (18 in decimal).